near/bos-loader/README.md

 Arguments:
   [ACCOUNT_ID]
-          NEAR account to use as component author in preview
+          NEAR account id to use as component author in preview

 Options:
   -p, --path <PATH>